browserengineering/book/book/browsersandweb.md

 The browser ecosystem
 =====================

-Browsers have a unique character in that they are _not proprietary_ - no company controls the APIs of the web, there are multiple independent implementations, and over time almost all of the code became open-source and developed by a very wide array of people and entities.
-As a corollary, web sites are also not proprietary, and the information and capabilities contained within them are accessible to all people.
+Browsers have a unique character in that they are _not proprietary_ - no company controls the APIs of the web and there are multiple independent implementations.
+In addition, it turned out that over time almost all of the code became open-source and developed by a very wide array of people and entities.
+As a corollary, the software platform for web sites is also not proprietary, and the information and capabilities contained within them are easy to make accessible to everyone[^unless-restricted].

+[^unless-restricted]: Unless, of course, the web site chooses to restrict availability for one reason or another.
+The point is that the _web platform_ does not restrict availability, and therefore the web site has the freedom to choose.

+I'll now give a brief overview of the evolution of browser implementations.
 The first _widely distributed_ browser may have been [ViolaWWW](https://en.wikipedia.org/wiki/ViolaWWW); this browser also pioneered multiple interesting features such as applets and images.
 This browser was in turn the inspiration for [NCSA Mosaic](https://en.wikipedia.org/wiki/Mosaic_(web_browser)), which launched in 1993.
-One of the two original authors of Mosaic went on to co-found [Netscape](https://en.wikipedia.org/wiki/Netscape_Navigator), the first commercial browser, which launched in 1995.
+One of the two original authors of Mosaic went on to co-found [Netscape](https://en.wikipedia.org/wiki/Netscape_Navigator), the first _commercial browser_[^commercial-browser], which launched in 1995.
 The era of the [”first browser war”](https://en.wikipedia.org/wiki/Browser_wars#First_Browser_War_(1995%E2%80%932001)) ensued, in a competition between Netscape and Internet Explorer.
 In addition, there were other browsers with smaller market shares; one notable example is